Witiko/doctoral-thesis/defense.md

 are based on industry-grade sparse retrieval systems such as Apache Lucene and ElasticSearch, which makes it difficult to make a switch.

-In my work, I have shown that dense embeddings can be encoded as sparse vector coordinates with almost no loss of accuracy.
-I have also shown that our encoding can be tuned to trade off accuracy for speed and perform fast approximate dense retrieval. [@rygl2017semantic; @ruzicka2017flexible]
+In my work, I have shown that dense embeddings can be *encoded* as sparse vector coordinates with almost no loss of accuracy.
+I have also shown that our encoding can be tuned to trade off retrieval accuracy for speed. [@rygl2017semantic;

-Furthermore, I have proven that semantic matching techniques such as the soft cosine measure can be regularized, so that they are as fast as the hard vector space model, can be implemented into sparse retrieval systems [@novotny2018implementation] and also achieve higher accuracy on text classification [@novotny2020text].
+@ruzicka2017flexible]

-My results shown that digital mathematical libraries can use semantic matching techniques and dense retrieval, but still keep their tried-and-tested sparse retrieval systems. ↷
+Furthermore, I have proven that semantic matching techniques such as the soft cosine measure can be regularized, so that they are as fast as the hard vector space model, can be implemented into sparse retrieval systems [@novotny2018implementation] and also achieve higher accuracy on text classification [@novotny2020text]. ↷

 % Section 5.1: Fast and Reproducible Deployment of Math Information Retrieval
 %              Systems Using Docker and Continuous Integration